Massive blast cripples parts of Crimea-Russia bridge, in blow to Putin's war effort - KTVZ

 The blast early Saturday caused parts of the Kerch Strait road and rail bridge — opened by Putin himself in 2018 — to collapse, images and video from the scene showed.
 At least three people were killed in the explosion, Russian officials said, citing preliminary information.

 The exact cause of the blast at Europe’s longest bridge is yet to be confirmed.
-Russian officials said a truck exploded, causing Crimea-bound sections of the road part of the bridge to collapse.
+Russian officials said a truck exploded, causing Crimea-bound sections of the bridge’s road portion to collapse.
 A subsequent fire engulfed a train of fuel tanks on a separate, adjacent rail portion of the bridge.

 Putin ordered a “government commission” to examine the Kerch bridge “emergency” in Crimea, Russian state media TASS reported.

 An official in Crimea blamed “Ukrainian vandals” for the explosion.
-Some Ukrainian officials gloated over the incident without directly claiming responsibility.
+Some Ukrainian officials gloated over the incident without directly claiming responsibility — even announcing commemorative stamps will be made.
 Russian Foreign Ministry spokeswoman Maria Zakharova said that “the reaction of the Kyiv regime to the destruction of civilian infrastructure testifies to its terrorist nature.”

 The damage to the road bridge appears to be severe, with the part of the bridge that carries westbound road traffic crippled in at least two places.
 The damage to the rail link where fuel tanks caught fire is unclear.